-We remove the stigma around mental health and substance abuse issues and provide compassionate care that leads to self-awareness, confidence, and self-esteem.
+We remove the stigma around mental health treatment and substance abuse issues and provide compassionate care that leads to self-awareness, confidence, and self-esteem.

-sense of self-acceptance and self-worth, to ensure a lifelong commitment to personal recovery and happiness.
+Our compassionate recovery program is rooted in a strong sense of self-acceptance and self-worth.
+As a result, this ensures a lifelong commitment to personal recovery and happiness.

 Body Image Group

 This therapeutic process group provides a gender-specific, safe, as well as a supportive environment.
 Hence, teens can express their concerns about body perceptions and external appearance.

 We treat adolescents in the context of the entire family.
 Family members participate in weekly therapy, recovery work, and monitored group activities on weekends.

 Our approach to nutrition focuses on healthy choices and eating habits.
 Furthermore, as part of our unique teen rehab approach, nutritionists and culinary staff educate clients about proper nutrition.
 In addition, the team creates healthy meal plans with the kids.

 Dialectical Behavioral Therapy

 Dialectical Behavioral Therapy (DBT) helps residents acknowledge the unhealthy behaviors they are using to cope with deeper underlying issues.
 Additionally, we develop ways to modify these behaviors.